1

 乃西至秦。 秦孝公卒。 說惠王曰:「秦四塞之國,被山帶渭,東有關河,西有漢中,南有巴蜀,北有代馬,此天府也。 以秦士民之眾,兵法之教,可以吞天下,稱帝而治。」 秦王曰:「毛羽未成,不可以高蜚; 文理未明,不可以并兼。」 方誅商鞅,疾辯士,弗用。

 He then traveled west to Qin.
-But Duke Xiao of Qin had already passed away.
+But Duke Xiao of Qin had already died.
 He persuaded King Hui, saying, "Qin is a land of four natural barriers, backed by mountains and fronting the Wei River.
 To the east it has the passes and Yellow River, to the west Hanzhong, to the south Ba and Shu, to the north the horses of Dai.
 This is a heavenly storehouse.
-With Qin's multitude of scholars and commoners, and its instruction in the arts of war, it can swallow the world, proclaim itself emperor, and rule all under heaven."
+With Qin's multitude of scholars and commoners, and its instruction in the arts of war, it can swallow the realm, proclaim itself emperor, and rule all under heaven."
 King Hui of Qin replied, "When feathers and down are not yet formed, one cannot fly high; when patterns and veins are not yet clear, one cannot annex others."
-At that very moment, they were executing Shang Yang and hated all debaters.
-Su Qin was not employed.
+At that moment Qin was executing Shang Yang and detested all debaters, so Su Qin was not employed.

 4